-The Council's maximum exposure to credit risk in relation to its investments in financial institutions of £4m cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments in financial institutions of £5m cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.

-A risk of irrecoverable loss applies to all of the Council's deposits, but there was no evidence at the 31 March 2022 that this was likely.
+A risk of recoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2023 that this was likely to crystallise.

-The Council invested funds in CloudConnX Limited of £357,000 of which £36,000 has now been repaid and Sea Change Sussex £2,250,000 plus capitalised interest.
-The risk of these companies failing to meet their commitments is minimised by maintaining representation on the board of Welbeing and CloudConnX.
-The loan to CloudConnX is supported by a fixed and floating charge over the assets.
-The loan to Sea Change Sussex loan is fully secured by a charge over land.
+The Council invested funds in CloudConnX Limited of £357,000 of which £72,000 has been repaid and Sea Change Sussex £2,837,000 including capitalised interest.
+The risk of these companies failing to meet their commitments is minimised by maintaining representation on the board for CloudConnX.
+In addition, the loan to CloudConnX is supported by a fixed and floating charge over the assets and the loan to Sea Change Sussex is fully secured by a charge over the land and buildings.